 Now also the left hand is involved, while the right hand plays exactly the same string pattern as in the previous exercise.

 The first note requires one to press the third string against a fret with the left hand.
 As can be seen in the tablature, the string needs to be fretted at the second position.
 The number 2 in the staff indicates that it is recommended to use the middle finger in order to fret the string.
 One should always aim to press on the string slightly behind the fret instead of right on top of it, as otherwise it will sound muted.

 This fragment contains five bars.
 It is recommended to practice the bars one by one, repeating them numerous times before continuing to the next bar.

 One of the basics of fingerstyle guitar is the alternation between fingers of the right hand.
 In general it’s better not to use the same finger successively.
 Usually this is obtained by an alternation between the index and middle finger.
 The ring finger is often only used when it becomes too tricky to solely use the index and middle finger.

 In this exercise the right hand only uses the index and middle finger, as indicated by the i and m above the staff.

 Only the first three frets have been used until now, but in this fragment all notes are played by either fretting the 7th, 8th, 9th or 10th position.
 As this are four adjacent positions, it is good practice to allocate each position to one particular finger of the left hand.

-Always try to keep the fingers close to the fretboard at moments when a finger is not needed.
-This makes your guitar playing smoother, as one does not need to move their fingers over a large distance when they need to fret a string later on.
+Always try to keep your fingers close to the fretboard at moments when they are not needed.
+This makes your guitar playing smoother, as one does not need to move their fingers over a large distance when they do need to fret a string later on.